charles-witherspoon/automatic-aquaponic-system/README.md

 ng build --base-href ./
 ```

+This generates a dist folder; the latest version of the dist folder is also available in the repo.

-This generates a dist folder; move the contents of dist/automatic-aquaponic-system to /var/www/html/ on the pi device
+Move the contents of dist/automatic-aquaponic-system to /var/www/html/ on the pi device

 <br/>